KletskovG/kletskovg/README.md

 I am passionate with all stuff which is connected to Software engineering and Web Development in particular.

 My hobbies are:
-  - to come off at concerts
+  - To come off at concerts
-  - chill with my friends
+  - Chill with my friends
-  - obviously, write pet projects
+  - Obviously, write pet projects

 ### Where to find me